VimBasvi/CPSC484-Final-Project/README.md

 # CPSC484-Final-Project
 Developing an application to help Yale University Students access Resources Near Them.

+# Project Description

+CampusFinder helps students find resources on campus by answering a simple set of questions!

+### Problem Space

+Yale and broader New Haven has numerous resources for all sorts of purposes and needs.
+Yet, these resources are often underutilized because they are difficult to find, or students simply do not know about them.

+### Tasks

+1. View available resources in New Haven

+2. Obtain customized resources based on preferences

+### Constraints

+The tool must be used by only one student at a time, and their body (including raised arms) must be visible.
+Thus, we recommend users to stand a couple feet away to ensure the camera captures all the necessary points.

+---

 # Options to run Code from computer

 ### Viewing `index.html` with Live Server in Visual Studio Code